Tuesday, December 25th, 2012

 Hey, don't take my word for it.
 Here's Trish Robb in her original review of the '98 LS:

 And overall, it's hard to explain, but I just didn't think the LS400's interior was that...nice.
 The leather seemed a little cheap.
 Some of the materials reminded me of the contemporaneous Camry.
-Even the smell was a little off, and I'm pretty sure it wasn't from the presumably wizened previous owners.
+Even the smell was a little off.

-I concluded that buying an old LS would be uncomfortably close to buying a Grand Marquis or something: good for a few laughs, and great for road trips or mobile orgies, but ultimately not a particularly rewarding experience.
+I concluded that an old LS would be like a Grand Marquis: good for a few laughs, and great for road trips or perhaps mobile orgies, but ultimately not a particularly rewarding experience.

 Nonetheless, I found a one-owner 1998 LS400 with under 60,000 miles at a used-car joint in the SGV, and I made an honest effort to buy it.
 Trouble was, the guy who ran the place wanted at least $12,500.
 I countered with $11,000, which seemed pretty compelling to me given that the front shocks were blown, the exterior was some purple-tinged silvery color, and the interior was blue.